 This setting controls whether or not to allow apps to access your user information.
-Such information includes your name, photo and “other account info.”
+Such information includes your name, photo, and “other account info.”
 (Thanks for the details, Microsoft!)

 Toggling this setting to “Off” blocks access by any apps.
 Toggling it to “On” allows controlling access to such information on an app-by-app basis.
 Microsoft claims turning off Account Info access for an app may not allow it to work as intended.

 When the option is set to “On,” you’ll see a listing of apps that might need Account Info access.
 You can turn that access on or off on an individual basis.
-I suggest contacting the developer of any app you might have questions about and query them as to what type of Account Info the app uses.
+I suggest contacting the developer of any app you might have questions about and querying them as to what type of Account Info the app uses.

 #9 – Control App Access to Your Contacts

 No, it doesn’t have anything to do with that sticky paper your Mom used to line her kitchen shelves with.
 This switch decides whether Windows apps will have access to your Address Book.